If you want advice about your sore throat, you can book an appointment from 6am to 11pm, 7 days a week.

 Our GPs will discuss your symptoms with you and work out what the correct treatment is.

-Our doctors can recommend a range of steps to manage your symptoms and deal with the cause of your sort throat.
+Our doctors can recommend a range of steps to manage your symptoms and deal with the cause of your sore throat.

 Antibiotics may only be prescribed if your sore throat is caused by a bacterial infection.
 Strep throat is generally more painful and lasts longer than a sore throat caused by a virus, so our GPs can provide a prescription if needed.